aoloe/photoTweaker/README.md

 - in the code rename "instrument" to "tool" or "plugin" http://stackoverflow.com/questions/2802960/what-is-a-qt-plugin
 - ESC to stop selection changes and to release current selection (or is undo enough?)
-- refactor the selection / selection tool
-  - selection should be a property of photo
-  - add a selection effect creating a (as big as possible) selection constrained to predefined ratios
-  - add a constrained selection resizing
 - create a user documentation
 - create a developer documentation
 - translate
 - release for windows and mac os
-- save and load profiles for the preferences
+- save and load profiles for the settings
 - create a script that opens each file in a directory and let's edit a copy
 - white balance
-- check the win software from lucern and get inspiration from it.
+- check the windows software from lucern and get inspiration from it.

 #Goal